abn-illia-lebid/abn-meetup/README.md

 Hence Testing Pyramid comes into play.
 It helps you to set the correct priorities, and keep the feedback loop as short as possible.

 I would start with static tests.
-It is an one-time investment.
-Once you set them up, they will offer advices throught the lifespan of your application.
+It is a one-time investment.
+Once you set them up, they will offer advice throught the lifespan of your application.

 Unit tests are the fastest and least demanding.
 Don't be greedy with them.

-You can also setup contracts tests, which would be of a great help.
+You can also set up contracts tests, which would be of a great help.
 However, for that, you must obtain cooperation from your backend providers.
 It can be challenging if they are owned by different teams or even companies.

-If unit tests don't suffice, use Functional tests.
+If unit tests aren't enough, use Functional tests.
 They are here to ensure correct communication between parts of your application.

-And E2E tests will let you know that your application is still producing correct result when it connects to the backend.
+And E2E tests will let you know that your application is still producing a correct result when it connects to the backend.

 As a last resort, if nothing else works, add a test case to your manual testing plan.
 But be prepared to spend a lot of time in the long run.